techron1/SideProject/README.md

 		So report can be viewed in UI
 		http://localhost:8080/
 	6 .Install and define jdk
 	7. JAVA_HOME must be defined in environment variales.
-JMETER_HOME,ANT_HOME  is optional
+JMETER_HOME,ANT_HOME  is optional if properly setup.

 # Update the configuration file and run setup.sh